Originally published April 17, 2017, updated November 2, 2020.

-Reason 1: U.K. beauty sites are cheaper due to a weak pound and no taxes
+Reason 1: U.K. beauty sites can be cheaper due to a weak pound and no taxes

-Cult Beauty offers free shipping on your first order and then 15% off another order after you complete your profile.
+Cult Beauty offers free shipping on your first order.
 If you’re based outside the EU, VAT is deducted from the prices posted on their site and shipping is extremely reasonable (free shipping is offered for orders of £50 or more).
-According to my calculations, the 15% off code would bring a bottle of Sunday Riley’s Good Genes to £60.21 for non-EU addresses or $78.19 once converted.
-Once NYC taxes are added, a bottle of Good Genes for VIB/VIB Rouge only manages to come down to $97.28ish.
-I also shop with FeelUnique in the UK, which has a ton of brands and even cheaper shipping (my referral link will give you £10 off your first order of £40 or more).
+I also shop with FeelUnique in the UK, which has a ton of brands and even cheaper shipping.
 While getting the link for this post, I was served this ad by FeelUnique; clearly we’re thinking the same things.

 Reason 2: deluxe sample codes don’t work during the sale

-Sometimes the deciding factor in a Sephora purchase for me is the chance to select a deluxe sample of something I really want to try.
-During the sale, the promo code slot is occupied with the 15% off (for VIB and VIB Rouge) or 10% off (for Beauty Insider) discount code, so there’s no chance of adding that sample to the cart.
+Sometimes the deciding factor in a Sephora purchase for me is the chance to select a deluxe sample of something I really want to try without buying the full-sized product.
+During the sale, the promo code slot is occupied with the 20% off (VIB Rouge), 15% off (VIB), or 10% off (Beauty Insider) discount code, so there’s no chance of adding that deluxe sample to the cart.
 In the past, I’ve actually skipped the discount during the sale in order to be able to use a different promo code to get a really good deluxe sample.
-What can I say, I’m a ho for good gifts with purchase.

-Reason 3: sample and reward offerings are weaker during the sale
+Reason 3: sample and Beauty Insider reward offerings are weaker during the sale

-Sephora basically gets ransacked during this sale, so the odds of them releasing the really good samples and rewards AND of those samples and rewards actually being around when you place your order are lower.
+Sephora basically gets ransacked during this sale, so the odds of them releasing the really good samples and Beauty Insider rewards AND of those samples and rewards actually being around when your order is packed are lower.

 Reason 4: the risk of clusterfucks and disappointments is historically high

-Remember when the Sephora site crashed spectacularly in 2014?
-And the store was alleged to have deleted the accounts of customers with Asian last names and/or foreign email addresses in 2014?
+Remember when the Sephora was alleged to have deleted the accounts of customers with Asian last names and/or foreign email addresses in 2014 as their site crashed due to interest in the sale?
 A class action lawsuit was filed shortly after the sale on behalf of Sephora customers; it resulted in a voluntary dismissal without prejudice.
 Anyway, that was some messy shit.

-Since then, Sephora has split the annual sale into two and lowered the discount, but normal, to-be-expected disappointments like sold out items happen.
-This seems to be working better for logistics, but it makes sense to go in with low expectations tbh.
+Since then, Sephora has split the annual sale into two, but normal, to-be-expected disappointments like sold out items happen.

 Disclosure: This post contains affiliate links.
 Clicking those links before you shop means that fan-b receives a small commission, which helps to support the blog.
 Please see my full disclosure for more information.